 I recently received a message in my Facebook Page Seaman Memories from a cadet who is concerned about the future of his career.
 His school’s Maritime Department is facing closure by MARINA and CHED due to compliance issues.

+In other words, his university was not in the list of accredited maritime schools allowed to open BSMT and BSMarE courses.
 Though an appeal has been made, further comments from the Commission on Higher Education (CHED) and the Maritime Industry Authority (MARINA) are still sought.

 Are We Seaworthy?